 We shared on the invite that our guests were invited to a reception that stated we wanted them to join us for cocktails, hors d’oeuvres, and dancing.
 Since most people haven’t been to a cocktail-style reception, we got to make our own rules.
 We created a timeline with Lara and our vendors that fit our needs.
 We took pictures with our wedding party and each other before the party got started then mingled with our guests for a little bit before making our grand entrance leading into our first dance and parent dances, all the while our guests could enjoy the cocktail party food and get drinks without feeling like they were starving.
 We took the traditional elements and arranged them in a way that felt right to us.
 People didn’t feel obligated to stay the whole night if they were ready to go home, but to be honest most did.
 We had the photo booth open all night, we did our wedding cake cutting, garter/bouquet tosses, and hit the dance floor all night.

-The cocktail style reception is a great concept for those less than traditional looking to save a little money and surprise their guests.
-We had a great response from it and it turned out to be just the fun party celebrating us and our marriage we dreamed of!
+The cocktail-style wedding reception is a great concept for those looking to save a little money and surprise their guests.
+We had a great response from it and it turned out to be just the fun wedding-day party we dreamed of!